 You can cook the mushroom stroganoff in a slow cooker or crock pot or on the stove, whichever you prefer.

 I haven’t tried it in an instant pot, so be sure to report back with results if you do try it that way.

 I usually serve it with pasta, such as Tagliatelle, but you could also serve it with rice, quinoa, mashed potatoes or sweet potatoes, or anything else that sounds good to you.

 For a keto or low carb version, the stroganoff would be perfect over roasted cauliflower or spaghetti squash – here’s the best way how to cook spaghetti squash.

 (Above – watch the video of making the mushroom stroganoff)

-To thicken the mushroom stroganoff, pretty much any flour can be used, including spelt, white, sorghum, rice, or even coconut flour for a low carb version.
+To thicken the mushroom stroganoff, pretty much any flour can be used, including spelt, white, sorghum, rice, or even almond flour for a low carb version.

 If you try the recipe, be sure to tag me @ChocolateCoveredKatie on Instagram so I can see and like your pictures!

 - optional 1/4 tsp dried thyme

 - 1/2 cup unsweetened creamer or canned coconut milk, or milk of choice for lower calorie